Om-128/Medical-Insurance-Price-Prediction/README.md

 **Deployment & DevOps:**
 - Docker for containerization
-- GitHub Actions / CircleCI (or preferred CI/CD tool) for automated workflows
+- GitHub Actions for automated workflows
 - AWS EC2 for cloud hosting and scalability
-- Flask / FastAPI for serving APIs
+- Flask for serving APIs

 **Others:**
-- Pickle / Joblib for model serialization
+- Pickle for model serialization
-- Cloud storage or databases for data persistence (optional for extensions)

 ---